Spin bond order driven by extended repulsive interactions in doped graphene: Model, method and phase diagram

 where $n_{io\sigma } \equiv c_{io\sigma }^\dag c_{io\sigma }$ is the local electron density operator for spin polarity $\sigma$.

+From the experimental aspect, the unambiguous evidence of doping beyond the VHS in graphene was presented recently by employing a combination of ytterbium intercalation and potassium adsorption\cite{refA1}.
+In the case of such a chemical doping, the dopants can form a superlattice on top of graphene with a certain extent of randomness in their distribution, which would induce a periodic potential, change the lattice symmetry, and introduce a disorder, leading to a dopant-dependent strong renormalization of the bands\cite{refA2}.
+All these factors complicate an accurate prediction of the electronic structure.
+However, the electrostatic doping\cite{ref23} can overcome these drawbacks.
+Although, to our knowledge, the VHS filling of graphene has not yet been achieved in the electrostatic doping technique, we believe that it would be realized in future without a significant modification of the electronic bands.

-In the present study, we assume that the band structure of graphene would not be sizably renormalized when applying the electrostatic doping technique\cite{ref23}.
-The effect of the gate voltage is equivalent to modifying the chemical potential $\mu$.
-And then, it will change the number of electrons per atom $n_e$, controlling the doping level $\delta \equiv n_e-1$.
+Based on this argument, we assume in this work that the band structure of graphene would not be sizably renormalized when the electrostatic doping technique\cite{ref23} is used.
+Varying the gate voltage is equivalent to modifying the chemical potential $\mu$, which in turn change the number of electrons per atom $n_e$, controlling the doping level $\delta \equiv n_e-1$.
 Following Refs. \cite{ref02, ref16}, we take $t = 2.8{\rm{eV}},t_2 = 0.1{\rm{eV}}$, and $t_3 = 0.07{\rm{eV}}$ for the hopping parameters.
-In this case, the parameters, $n_e$ and $\mu$, have the values of $n_e \approx 1.25,\mu _{{\rm{VHS}}} = t + 2t_2 - 3t_3$ at the VHS filling.
+In this case, the parameters, $n_e$ and $\mu$, take the values of $n_e \approx 1.25$ and $\mu _{{\rm{VHS}}} = t + 2t_2 - 3t_3$ at the VHS filling.